Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-The naive retraining method is the most effective way to realize machine unlearning.
-However, it is expensive in both computation and storage.
+This section presents the popular techniques used in existing unlearning methods, in both exact and approximate unlearning studies.
 Exact unlearning extends the idea of retraining and tries to reduce the computation cost of unlearning.
 Approximate unlearning was proposed to find a way to reduce computation and storage consumption together.
-It is usually realized by unlearning based on the erased data only.
-In this section, we will introduce the popular techniques used in existing unlearning methods, in both exact unlearning and approximate unlearning.
-The dominant studies are summarized in Table \ref{tab:unl_tec}, where the primary technique used in exact unlearning is split learning, and two primary techniques used in approximate unlearning are certified data removal and bayesian-based unlearning, respectively.
-The introduction order of these techniques will mainly follow the order of the unlearning techniques in Fig. \ref{ARCt}.
+The dominant studies are summarized in Table \ref{tab:unl_tec}, where the primary technique used in exact unlearning is split learning.
+Two primary techniques used in approximate unlearning are certified data removal and Bayesian-based unlearning.

-\subsection{Split Unlearning}
+\subsubsection{Split Unlearning}